bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    "output->format", "Allowed format(s) of the output data (EDAM Format).", "Ontology concept (restriction)", "0 or more" "operation | data | format | topic->url", "URL of an EDAM Operation | Data | Format concept.", "URL (restriction)",  "0 or 1"
    "operation | data | format | topic->term", "An EDAM Operation | Data | Format term (preferred label or synonym).", "xs:token", "0 or 1"
-   "comment", "Concise comment about this function, if not apparent from the software description and EDAM annotations.", "xs:token (restriction)", "0 or 1"
+   "note", "Concise comment about this function, if not apparent from the software description and EDAM annotations.", "xs:token (restriction)", "0 or 1"
    "cmd", "Relevant command, command-line fragment or option for executing this function / running the tool in this mode.", "xs:token (restriction)", "0 or 1"

 .. important::